Characterization of afterpulse in SiPMs with single-cell readout as a function of bias voltage and fluence: Results and discussion

 \section{Results and discussion}

-The characterization of afterpulsing parameters yields a total probability $P_{AP} < 6\%$ for over-voltages $\Delta U < 5$~V (Fig.~\ref{fig:AP_results}), with the integrated $P_{AP}$ saturating for $\Delta t > 30$~ns.
+The characterization of afterpulsing parameters yields a total probability $P_{AP} < 6\%$ for overvoltages $\Delta U < 5$~V (Fig.~\ref{fig:AP_results}), with the integrated $P_{AP}$ saturating for $\Delta t > 30$~ns.
 The extraction also reveals a fast de-trapping time constant $\tau_{AP} < 10$~ns within the bias range $\Delta U = 3\text{--}5$~V (Fig.~\ref{fig:tau_AP_results}).
-Notably, neither parameter exhibits significant dependence on the irradiation fluence within the 600~ns measurement window, suggesting the mechanism is driven by shallow defects or optically-induced delayed crosstalk rather than radiation-induced deep traps.

-The experimental results within the $600$~ns measurement window demonstrate that neither the total afterpulsing probability ($P_{AP}$) nor the de-trapping time constant ($\tau_{AP}$) exhibit a significant increase with irradiation fluence.
-The observed $\tau_{AP}$ remains fast and unchanged across the tested range, suggesting that the underlying mechanism is driven by very shallow defects or potentially optically-induced delayed cross-talk.
-The current analysis is not sensitive to potential long-term trapping effects occurring on the microsecond scale or above.
+Within the $600$~ns measurement window, neither parameter scales with irradiation fluence across the tested range, although a difference is visible between the non-irradiated reference and the irradiated devices: most notably a roughly twofold increase of $P_{AP}$ at $3.8$~V overvoltage and a several-fold drop of $\tau_{AP}$ at low overvoltages.
+Among the irradiated samples, variations between $2\cdot10^{12}$ and $1\cdot10^{13}$~cm$^{-2}$ remain within or close to the experimental uncertainties.
+The fact that $\tau_{AP}$ stays in the few-nanosecond range for all irradiated devices points to very shallow defects or, possibly, optically-induced delayed cross-talk as the dominant contribution, rather than radiation-induced deep traps.
+The $600$~ns window is, however, insensitive to slower trapping on the microsecond scale or above, which may exhibit a different fluence dependence.

 A comprehensive understanding requires extending the measurement window to the microsecond scale to identify potential long-lived trapping states.
-Additionally, temperature-dependence studies are essential to determine activation energies and definitively distinguish between lattice defects and delayed crosstalk.
+Temperature-dependence studies are also essential to determine activation energies and definitively distinguish between lattice defects and delayed cross-talk.
 These combined efforts will provide a more complete picture of afterpulsing dynamics in irradiated SiPMs.